lucagrb/ALFOSC-quickred/README.md

 > python quick_code_test.py

 Of course, before launching, you MUST copy your science raw files (e.g. the 2D slit images named 'ALxxxxxfits') into the main root folder (what is named "folderroot" in the main script itself).
-The code starts reading these raw science files and use iraf.apall to identify the trace of your target in the 2D fits.
+The code starts reading these raw science files, correct for bias and flat field (illumination and response) and use iraf.apall to identify the trace of your target in the 2D fits.

 It then opens an interactive (classical) window where you can select the trace and the background.
 Instruction about the interactive use of apall can be found in the internet (e.g. http://joshwalawender.github.io/IRAFtutorial/IRAFintro_06.html)